Lexington, Kentucky

 McDonald’s, Wendy’s

-Places to Go in Lexington
+Places to Go in Lexington, Kentucky

 Huge caverns and Appalachian hikes attract adventurous tourists.
 History buffs can walk where Daniel Boone hunted and enjoy all the sites that he may have encountered.
 Visitors can also take a step back in time at the birthplace of one of our President’s, Abraham Lincoln; Ashland, Henry Clay’s estate; the Hunt-Morgan House, the Bodley-Bullock House and Waveland.
 For the Bourbon connoisseurs, Lexington has a fine variety of distilleries – offering samples to those who visit.
 If fast paced excitement, is more to your style then be sure to play the odds while enjoying a cup of burgoo at the Kentucky Derby.